Christmas and New Year Offer thumbImage

 What is Direct Marketing?

-Direct marketing is a promotional strategy where businesses communicate directly with potential customers using non-face-to-face channels.
+Direct marketing is a promotional strategy where businesses communicate directly with potential customers using both face-to-face and non-face-to-face channels.
 These include:

 • Email